uo-applied-math/applied_math/pages/fall.md

 ---
 layout: page
-title: syllabus // computation, combinatorics, and applied stochastic processes
+title: syllabus // computation and combinatorics
 description: Syllabus for Computation and Combinatorics
 ---